Experimental verification of the inertial theorem control protocols: Inertial theory and solution

-where $\hat H_0$ is termed the drift Hamiltonian, $g_j(t)$ control fields and $\hat G_j$ control operator.
-The major obstacle to generate such a map from a time-dependent control Hamiltonian is the time-ordering operation, resulting from the fact that $[\hat H(t),\hat H(t')] \ne 0$.
-The adiabatic control circumvents this problem employing a slow drive $g_j(t)$ such that $[\hat H(t),\hat H(t')] \sim 0 $ \cite{messiah2003quantum,comparat2009general,mostafazadeh1997quantum,sarandy2005adiabatic,kato1950adiabatic}.
-At the other extreme, in the sudden limit the control is so powerful that it overshadows the dynamics generated by the drift Hamiltonian $\hat H_0$.
+The major obstacle in generating such a map from a time-dependent control Hamiltonian is the time-ordering operation, resulting from the fact that $[\hat H(t),\hat H(t')] \ne 0$.
+The adiabatic control circumvents this problem by employing a slow drive $g_j(t)$, allowing an approximate description in terms of the instantaneous eigenstates \cite{messiah2003quantum,comparat2009general,mostafazadeh1997quantum,sarandy2005adiabatic,kato1950adiabatic}.
+At the other extreme, the sudden limit, the control is so fast that it overshadows the dynamics generated by the drift Hamiltonian $\hat H_0$.
+This leads to an instantaneous change of the Hamiltonian, while leaving the system's state unaffected.

-The new control paradigm is based on the inertial theorem \cite{dann2018inertial}, introducing an explicit solution of the dynamical map $\Lambda_t$.
-The inertial theorem is formulated employing a Lie algebra formed by a set of operators ${\cal G}$, closed to commutation relations.
-We assume that the operators in the control Hamiltonian Eq. (\ref{eq:chamil}) $\hat H_0$ and $\hat G_j$ are members of the operator algebra.
-As a result, the Heisenberg equations of motion for ${\cal G}$ are closed \cite{alhassid1978connection}.
-Using the Liouville space, a vector space formed from the operators of ${\cal G}$ with the scalar product $\b{\hat{G_i},\hat{G_j}}\equiv\text{tr}\b{\hat{G_i}^{\dagger}\hat{G_j}}$, the Heisenberg equations of motion become

-where ${\cal{M}}$ is a $N$ by $N$ matrix with time-dependent elements and $\v v$ is a vector of operators of size $N$ of the set $\{ {\cal G} \}$.
-The time ordering problem is now transformed to ${\cal{M}}\b t$.
-To overcome this issue a combination of a time dependent operator basis and a control protocol $g_j(t)$ is employed such that the explicit time-dependence is factorised

-Here, $\Omega \b t$ is a time-dependent real function, and the matrix ${\cal{B}}\b{\v{\chi}}$ is a function of the constant parameters $\{\chi\}$.
-This decomposition has been obtained for $SU(2)$, $SU(3)$ and Heisenberg-Weil algebras.
-We conjecture that such decomposition is general.